 \section{Conclusion}

-Text classification on mental disorders can act as a computer-aided system to automatically provide early warnings of online social users at risk and notify social workers to provide early intervention; although it can not be treated as a medical diagnosis of professional practitioners, it It can also help the social workers and volunteers identify the type of mental disorders, relieve online users' mental health issues through conversations, and suggest proper consultations or treatments.
+Text classification on mental disorders might not be treated as a medical diagnosis of professional practitioners.
+It can act as a computer-aided system to automatically provide early warnings of online social users at risk and notify social workers to provide early intervention.
+It can also help the social workers and volunteers to identify the type of mental disorders, relieve online users' mental health issues through conversations, and suggest proper consultations or treatments.
 This paper attempts to encode text by integrating suicidal ideation with sentimental indicators and life event-related topical indicators and proposes RNs with an attention mechanism for relational encoding.
 Experiments show the effectiveness of our proposed model.
 We argue that it is a significant step to combine canonical feature extraction with RNs for reasoning.